PhD in Materials Science & Engineering

 The Division of Materials Science & Engineering offers post-bachelor’s and post-master’s PhD degrees.
 Doctoral studies may be pursued in areas actively researched by division faculty.

 Students admitted to the post-bachelor’s PhD program must complete the course requirements for the MS in Materials Science & Engineering.
 They are required to take a minimum of 64 credits during their program of study.
 The remaining required PhD credit hours remain unstructured, provided they have some engineering, science, or engineering management content.

-Post-bachelor’s doctoral students will be awarded MS degrees upon completion of the MS degree requirements and the PhD Prospectus Exam.
+Post-bachelor’s doctoral students will be awarded the MS degree upon completion of MS degree requirements and the PhD Prospectus Exam.

 Post-bachelor’s PhD students are required to take a minimum of 16 credits of research/dissertation coursework.
 Post-master’s PhD students are required to take a minimum of 8 credits of research/dissertation coursework.

 Doctoral students must maintain a cumulative GPA of 3.00 to remain in good academic standing and to graduate.
 All graduate courses are counted in the GPA.
 Only grades of B− or better fulfill PhD curricular requirements.
 This requirement applies to post-bachelor’s or post-master’s PhD students.

 Doctoral students must satisfy a residency requirement of at least two consecutive academic-year semesters of full-time graduate study at Boston University.
 They must demonstrate sufficient competency in mathematics.
 For further information, email email@example.com.